Private practice: everything you need to know

 Remember if you're not practising in your own car you'll either need you to be added to the car owner's insurance policy, or a good option would be to sort your own learner driver insurance on a flexible learner policy.

 You can get insured on a flexible ingenie Learner policy from just £1.41* a day and the car owner's No Claims Discount is protected if you have any dings along the way.
 Family drama avoided…

 How much private practice should I have?

 The DVSA reckon you need around 47 hours of driving lessons and 22 hours of private practice - that's the average it takes for someone to pass their test.

-In the month leading up to your test, you'll probably want to be practising the routes around your test centre as much as possible, so driving with a supervisor a couple of times a week on top of your lesson/s is a good plan.
-Getting some test prep in at different times and in different traffic will only help with your hazard perception.
+In the month leading up to your test, you'll probably want to be practising the routes around your test centre as much as possible, so driving with a supervisor a couple of times a week on top of your lessons is a good plan.
+Getting some test prep in at different times and in different traffic will also help with your hazard perception.

 Wondering how long it will take you to learn to drive?
 Go find out some of the factors.

 Updated: 14th May 2020